odavalos/bioinformaticmixedbag/Bash/README.md

 	diff seq1.fa seq2.fa
 	-q # quickly see if files are different
 	-s # shows a message
-	-s # side by side differences on screen
+	-y # side by side differences on screen

 Downloading files: